-Some companies want to get stock to the broader base of their workforce and deduct it (with some extra "oomph" for their senior people), but want it to coordinate with their existing shareholder strategies and not be saddled with the complexities of, say, an ESOP.
-Yet others see the additional massive tax benefits of an ESOP strategy and are willing to handle the trade-offs to get it.
+Some companies want a way to get stock to the broader base of their workforce (with some extra "oomph" for their senior people), that is deductible and coordinates with their existing shareholder strategies, but that isn't as complex as an ESOP.
+Yet others see the significant additional tax benefits of an ESOP strategy and are willing to handle the trade-offs to get it.

 An Eligible Individual Account Plan (EIAP) is a good alternative for a C corporation that wants to share stock with its employees but does not want to have the plan borrow money to buy the stock.
 It’s actually a custom-designed profit sharing plan statutorily permitted to invest up to 100% of assets in company stock.